uzairdeveloper223/Install-Kali-Linux-in-termux-on-Android-with-VNC/README.md

 # `apt install git`
 .
 Once Git is in place, the next step involves cloning the installation script from the provided GitHub repository.
 Execute
 # `git clone https://github.com/UzairDeveloper223/Install-Kali-Linux-in-termux-on-Android-with-VNC.git`
-to retrieve the script.
-Subsequently, grant execute permissions to the script with
+the upper command will install directory to install Kali Linux script
-# cd Install-Kali-Linux-in-termux-on-Android-with-VNC
+# `cd Install-Kali-Linux-in-termux-on-Android-with-VNC`
 by entering the upper command you will be directed to my script directory now eneter the next command down command make the script executable